How Schools are Selected: Our Methodology

 Our Commitment to Adult Learners

-Abound: Finish College builds on more than two decades of school evaluation experience through our Colleges of Distinction methodology, adapted to the unique needs of adult learners.
+Abound: Finish College builds on more than two decades of institutional evaluation experience through Colleges of Distinction, adapted specifically for adult learners.

 Our mission is to help adults return to college with confidence.
 Every institution we recognize has demonstrated a clear, sustained commitment to accessibility, affordability, efficiency, and long-term student success.